Energetic Proton Back-Precipitation onto the Solar Atmosphere in Relation to Long-Duration Gamma-Ray Flares

-Our results show that back-precipitation is generally highly inefficient, with instantaneous precipitation fractions, $P$, for injection at a fixed height, being below 3\% in most of our simulations. $P$ decreases strongly with height of injection, $r_i$ (Figure \ref{percent_vs_inject_rad_plot}), e.g. via a power law with an index of -1.78 for a scattering mean free path $\lambda = 0.1$ AU.
+Overall, even in the presence of scattering, back-precipitation is generally highly inefficient, with instantaneous precipitation fractions being below 2\% in our simulations. $P$ decreases strongly with height of injection, $r_i$ (Figure \ref{percent_vs_inject_rad_plot}) because of this proton injection at large radial distances cannot meaningfully extend the precipitation on the solar surface.

-We also found that the presence of scattering facilitates back-precipitation.
-For example $P$ increases from 0.138 \% to 1.38 \% when $\lambda$ decreases from 1.0 AU to 0.0075 AU, for $r_i = 20$ R$_\odot$.
-There is, however, a limit to this increase because when the scattering mean free path becomes too small particles are convected with the solar wind and can no longer back-precipitate.